1activegeek/nginx-config-collection/contributing.md

 2. Ensure ALL documentation has been created per the formatting rules.
 3. All Pull Requests must have valuable titles and notes.
 Leaving defaults and not properly updating will be denied.
 4. Provide proof where available - if you have a working config for a publicly facing site - share that URL in the pull request to validate it's functioning.
 5. Please do not leave ANY FQDN/HOSTNAME/IP in your file.
-  - All places where an FQDN should be placed, should be replaced with `<fqdn>`
-  - All places where a hostname should be placed, should be replaced with `<hostname>`
-  - All places where an IP should be placed, should be replaced with `<ip>`
-  - Please use discretion in the use of Ports - only specify ports that are necessary due to the config or known port for the app to operate on.
-If any ports are specified, please note this in the **Application Notes** section as to why this port was used.
+Follow the directions about replacing these entries.
 6. Entries for the main page with the list of configs should be in `[Name of App](/appname/readme.md)` format to link to your addition once the pull request is approved.